Russian monitor Lava: Career

 Sometime after Lava was completed, an armored ring, 5 in thick and 15 in tall, was fitted around the base of the turret to prevent splinters from jamming it.
 Later, an armored, outward-curving bulwark was fitted around the top of the turret to protect any crewmen there.
 Three sponsons were later added, probably during the 1870s, to the upper portion of the turret.
 Each sponson, one above the gun ports and one on each side of the turret, mounted a light gun, probably a 1.75 in Engstrem gun, for defense against torpedo boats.
 A fourth gun was mounted on a platform aft of the funnel when a hurricane deck was built between the funnel and the turret, also probably during the 1870s.

 Little is known about the ship's career other than that she was assigned to the newly formed Artillery Training Detachment in March 1870 and she was laid up each winter when the Gulf of Finland froze.
-Lava was reclassified as a coast defense ironclad on 13 February 1892 and turned over to the Port of Kronstadt for disposal on 6 July 1900, although she was not stricken until 17 August.
+Lava was reclassified as a coastal defense ship on 13 February 1892 and turned over to the Port of Kronstadt for disposal on 6 July 1900, although she was not stricken until 17 August.
 The ship was used as a floating barracks by the Third Destroyer Division from 1902 to 1908 and was then used as an observation post during gunnery training.
 Lava was converted into a mine storage hulk in 1912 and renamed Blokshiv No. 1 on 14 April of that year.
 She was converted into a floating hospital in 1916 and may have received her old name at that time.
 She was abandoned by the Soviets in Helsingfors (Helsinki) when they were forced to withdraw from Finland in April 1918 according to the terms of the Treaty of Brest-Litovsk, but she was later returned by the Finns in 1922.
 The ship was supposedly broken up there around that time, but may have still been in existence in 1941.